tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

   rename of ``foo.other`` to ``foo`` both precede our rename in step 4b.
 We do not get an event for its rename by step 2.
-  Its changes end up at ``foo.backup``, and ours end up at ``foo`` after being linked there in step 4c.
+  Its changes end up at ``foo.backup``, and ours end up at ``foo`` after being moved there in step 4c′.
 This avoids data loss.

 * Interleaving C′: the other process' deletion of ``foo`` precedes our rename of ``foo`` to ``foo.backup`` done by `ReplaceFileW`_,